prrlesmac/epl_simulator/README.md

 ToDos:
-move webapp to another repo and container dont run sims on docker, only app deploy run sims using cron improve logging of jobs
+move webapp to another repo and container add update dates to tables in sql db dont run sims on docker, only app deploy run sims using cron improve logging of jobs